-All students will now have validation appointments to plan ahead for enrollment.
-These will coincide with Advising Week, beginning on Nov.
-9, 2023, and ending when individual enrollment appointments begin.
+All students have validation appointments to plan ahead for enrollment.
+These will coincide with Enrollment Prep Week, beginning on Feb.
+19, 2025, and ends when individual enrollment appointments begin.
 Validation will allow students to check if prerequisites are met, for time conflicts, and other registration issues before enrollment appointments.
 Please be advised that the class schedule is subject to change before enrollment; always double check your courses and secondary sections before your appointment begins.